CaptainCrowbar/unicorn-lib/unicorn/intro.md

 users to change their coding style to accommodate Unicorn.
 In particular, it uses the existing string classes supplied by the standard C++ library, rather than adding its own new string type.
-I would have preferred to also work with standard C++11 regular expressions instead of creating a new regex class, but this turned out to be impractical (see the [`unicorn/regex`](regex.html) documentation for the details).
+I would have preferred to also work with standard C++ regular expressions instead of creating a new regex class, but this turned out to be impractical (see the [`unicorn/regex`](regex.html) documentation for the details).